aspiers/openstack-summit-2016-austin-project-creation/markdown/intro.md

 *   <p class="black-bg-list">We are here to discuss our experience while creating our projects</p>

 Note:
-    - Yada yada yada ... the community welcomes every project which helps OpenStack.
+    - Yada yada yada ... the community welcomes every project which helps OpenStack
-    - Which is in line with the OpenStack Mission.
+    - Which is in line with the OpenStack Mission
-    - Which solves a problem.
+    - Which solves a problem
-    - Tools, libraries and more ... things which are not under spolight play an important role but unrealized by others.
+    - Tools, libraries and more ... things which are not under spolight play an important role but unrealized by others